On cross-validated Lasso in high dimensions: Introduction

-Other papers that have been concerned with cross-validation in the context of the Lasso estimator include \cite{CJ15} and \cite{LM12}. \cite{CJ15} developed a novel cross-validation-type procedure to choose $\lambda$ and showed that the Lasso estimator based on their choice of $\lambda$ has a rate of convergence depending on $n$ via $n^{-1/4}$.
-Their procedure to choose $\lambda$, however, is related to but different from the classical cross-validation procedure used in practice. \cite{LM12} studied classical cross-validation but focused on estimators that differ from the Lasso estimator in important ways.
-For example, one of the estimators they considered is the average of subsample Lasso estimators, $K^{-1}\sum_{k=1}^K\hb_{-k}(\lambda)$, for $\hb_{-k}(\lambda)$ defined in \eqref{eq: subsample lasso} in the next section.
+Other papers that have been concerned with cross-validation in the context of the Lasso estimator include Chatterjee and Jafarov \cite{CJ15} and Lecu \'{e} and Mitchell \cite{LM12}. \cite{CJ15} developed a novel cross-validation-type procedure to choose $\lambda$ and showed that the Lasso estimator based on their choice of $\lambda$ has a rate of convergence depending on $n$ via $n^{-1/4}$.
+Their procedure to choose $\lambda$, however, is related to but different from the classical cross-validation procedure used in practice, which is the target of study in our paper. \cite {LM12} studied classical cross-validation but focused on estimators that differ from the Lasso estimator in important ways.
+For example, one of the estimators they considered is the average of subsample Lasso estimators, $ K^{-1}\sum_{k=1}^K\widehat \beta_{-k}(\lambda)$, for $\widehat \beta_{-k}(\lambda)$ defined in \eqref{eq: subsample lasso} in the next section.
 Although the authors studied properties of the cross-validated version of such estimators in great generality, it is not immediately clear how to apply their results to obtain bounds for the cross-validated Lasso estimator itself.
+We also emphasize that our paper is not related to Abadie and Kasy \cite{AK18} because they do consider the cross-validated Lasso estimator but in a very different setting, and, moreover, their results are in the spirit of those in \cite{LM12}.
+(The results of \cite{AK18} can be applied in the regression setting \eqref{eq: model} but the application would require $p$ to be smaller than $n$ and their estimators in this case would differ from the cross-validated Lasso estimator studied here.)